Some managers and leaders believe that expensive initiatives or complex strategies to improve team performance…

-Caring Personally does NOT mean getting all personal with somebody who wants privacy.
+- Caring Personally does NOT mean getting all personal with somebody who wants privacy.
 I once worked with a man who had a terminal illness.
-Work was the only place where nobody had to know about that, or ask about that.
-The best way I could Care Personally about this man was to protect his secret, and never once ask him about his health.
+Work was the only place where nobody had to know about that or ask about that.
+The best way I could Care Personally about this man was to protect his secret, and never once asked him about his health.
 We focused on the work.

-Caring Personally also does NOT mean over-sharing personal details of your life with those around you who may not want to hear them, who may be made uncomfortable by them.
+- Caring Personally also does NOT mean over-sharing personal details of your life with those around you who may not want to hear them, and who may be made uncomfortable by them.

 What Challenging Directly is NOT

-The “direct” in “Challenge Directly” does NOT mean to be brutal.
+- The “direct” in “Challenge Directly” does NOT mean to be brutal.
+Radical Candor is not brutal honesty.
 It means to share your (humble) opinions directly, rather than talking badly about people behind their backs.

-Challenge Directly is does NOT mean just saying whatever nutty thing pops into your head…
+- Challenge Directly does NOT mean just saying whatever nutty thing pops into your head…

 What Caring Personally IS

-Caring Personally is at its core common human decency.
-You don’t have to have a deep personal relationship to have this as your point of departure.
-But if you work closely with somebody — if for example you are somebody’s boss — you need to begin to develop a positive human relationship with that person.
+- Caring Personally is at its core common human decency.
+You don’t have to have a deeply personal relationship to have this as your point of departure.
+But if you work closely with somebody — if for example, you are somebody’s boss — you need to begin to develop a positive human relationship with that person.

 What Challenging Directly IS